-The Forest Hills Choral Club scored a musical triumph the concert given at the Forest Hills Theatre on the evening of April 11.
-The choral selections were given mnefully and with confidence, and showed plainly the raining of the club by Bruno Huhn for the last three years.
+The Forest Hills Choral Club scored a musical triumph in the concert given at the Forest Hills Theatre on the evening of April 11.
+The choral selections were given tunefully and with confidence, and showed plainly the training of the club by Bruno Huhn for the last three years.
 More than 900 appreciative friends and neighbors filled the theatre and inspired the singers to do their best.
 The men's chorus did their best singing in "Jolly Fellows."
+Very sweetly and appealingly the women's chorus sang "The Desire."
+"The Lost Chord," sung by the club with

-Very sweetly and appealingly the women's chorus sang The Desire."
+"The Desire."
 "The Lost Chord," sung by the club with richness and skill, was the best and final number.

-Mary Mellish, soprano, of the Metropolitan Company, is true artist, whose bell-like voice, good in every part of the register, easy and perfect in articulation, captivated the large and approving audience.
+Mary Mellish, soprano, of the Metropolitan Company, is a true artist, whose bell-like voice, good in every part of the register, easy and perfect in articulation, captivated the large and approving audience.
 Generous with encores, sharing the applause with Alice Shaw, the able accompanist, Miss Mellish won the hearts of all who heard her, and we hope she will come to Forest Hills again.